irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Shotgun Survivalist https://pd2builder.netlify.app/?s=1G1W00xk6F10-910-6100&p=j&a=6&t=f&d=3
 Fairly simple build, take converts to gain health improvements, and then tag your teammates (preferably human players) to improve your survivability with absorption and constant health regen.
 Weapons to use:
 Use any shotgun you want as primary, preferably with AP slugs, and if you feel like being supportive you can use breaching rounds with pump action (450 damage class) shotguns, which allow for shield AP as well.
 Secondary shotguns focused on DPS are preferred.
-Use any melee of your choice, zapper would probably work best, if you are confident in your team's abilities of dealing with bulldozers.
+Use any melee of your choice, tazer would probably work best, if you are confident in your team's abilities of dealing with bulldozers.

 # Hacker (2/5):